 - Corporate accounting (working as an accountant for a corporation or other for-profit company)

 A grade of “C” or better is required in all prerequisite courses.

 Two Business Courses

 - The need for completion of prerequisite undergraduate coursework is determined in consultation with the Graduate Admissions Office and the program coordinator.

-- Students must satisfy all accounting prerequite courses (identified by bold italic above) prior to taking any graduate-level accounting courses.
+- Students must satisfy all accounting prerequisite courses (identified by bold italic above) prior to taking any graduate level accounting courses.

 The MS in Accountancy consists of 33 credit hours distributed as follows:

 Business Core Courses: 15 credit hours

 - ACC 585 Financial Statement Analysis and Reporting

 - ACC 630 Fund Accounting